All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 How to Find a Foundation Shade That Matches Your Undertone

-When testing out foundation shades, makeup artist Liz Lash suggests trying on two shades that fall within your skin tone range–one with a cool undertone and one with a warm undertone.
+If you’re still not sure what your undertone is, when testing out foundation shades, makeup artist Liz Lash suggests trying on two shades that fall within your skin tone range–one with a cool undertone and one with a warm undertone.
 "The shade that disappears into your skin is a match."
 Both Lash and Dreadon agree that you should test the foundation color on your lower neck and chest area in natural daylight.
 "I start by adding the foundation to the jawline and blending it into the neck.
 If it doesn't match, I'll make adjustments," says Lash.
 When looking at foundation formulas, look for shades that specifically mention the words "cool," "warm," and "neutral."
 For example, the SMASHBOX COSMETICS Studio Skin Foundation comes in 39 different shades that specify what skin tone and skin undertone each works best for.

 If a foundation you're interested in doesn't explicitly say which color undertone it's best for, your next option is to use visual cues.
 Formulas that look pinkish in the bottle tend to indicate a cool undertone, while foundation shades with a subtle yellow or gold tint are a good sign that it has a warm undertone.
 If you can't tell if the shade is throwing pinkish or yellow hues, it's likely neutral.
 (If you have deeper skin, check out our list of best foundations for dark skin for extra tips!)

-How to Wear Color Like a Pro
+How to Wear Color for Your Skin Tone Like a Pro

 • Light: Fair skin or pale skin tends to be neutral or have cooler undertones.
 Pinks will complement the pink, red, and bluish hints in cool skin, bringing your skin to life.
 Also, try taupe and beige tones to complement this undertone.
 Skin that's light but not pale looks best in softer cool-toned shades, like gray and deeper beiges.